wagiminator/MCU-Flash-Tools/README.md

 ## rvprog
 ### Description
-With this tool, the WCH RISC-V microcontrollers (CH32Vxxx) can be programmed with the [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) via its serial debug interface.
+With this tool, the WCH RISC-V microcontrollers CH32Vxxx and CH32Xxxx can be programmed with the [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) via its serial debug interface.

 ### Preparations
 To use the WCH-Link on Linux, you need to grant access permissions beforehand by executing the following commands: